 (The FRENCH REVOLUTION – continued)

-France's Legislative Assembly rapidly passed laws to combat treason.
+The war was still on, and France's Legislative Assembly rapidly passed laws to combat treason.
 All foreigners were to be under surveillance.
 Priests who had not taken an oath to the state were suspected of disloyalty and to be deported, and on May 29, the king's special bodyguard was disbanded and replaced by National Guardsmen thought to be loyal to the revolution.

 Amid the patriotic fervor, volunteers were joining the military, and from the provinces they passed through Paris, fraternizing with the revolutionary Parisians and singing patriotic songs, including the Marseillaise – later to be the revolution's anthem.